-For the fiscal year ended December 31, 2022, the Fund paid no commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research services to an Adviser.
+For the fiscal year ended December 31, 2024, the Fund paid no commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research services to an Adviser.

 Securities of "Regular Broker-Dealers."
 The Fund is required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) that the Fund held during its most recent fiscal year.
-During the fiscal year ended December 31, 2022, the Fund held the following securities:
+During the fiscal year ended December 31, 2024, the Fund did not hold any securities of its regular brokers or dealers.